marovira/helios-ml/_sources/tutorial.rst.txt

 Let's examine each part independently:

 #.
 The call to ``super().on_training_batch_end`` will automatically gather any tensors
-   stored so in the ``_loss_items`` dictionary if we're in distributed mode, so we don't have to manually do it ourselves.
+   stored in the ``_loss_items`` dictionary if we're in distributed mode, so we don't have to manually do it ourselves.
 #.
 When the :py:class:`~helios.trainer.Trainer` is created, we can specify the interval at
    which logging should occur.
 Since :py:meth:`~helios.model.model.Model.on_training_batch_end` is called on at the end of